devnick09/node-js-playground/README.md

 # Node-js-playground
-This repository is for learnin Node JS
+This repository is for learning Node JS